HILL AIR FORCE BASE, Utah --

 You can print out the DCHD required screening form to bring with you to your clinic, click here.

 For more information about the scheduled flu clinics offered by the DCHD, please contact Douglas Pierson, Public Health Flight Manager, at 801-586-9768.

 What does this mean for Tricare Prime members?
-If Tricare Prime members utilize the Davis County Health Department for an insurance-billed immunization, they will receive a bill in the mail from the Davis County Health Department due to Tricare not currently recognizing the health department as a preferred provider.
+If Tricare Prime members utilize the Davis County Health Department for an insurance-billed immunization, it is possible they may receive a bill in the mail from the Davis County Health Department.

 Tricare Prime members can utilize the 75th Medical Group immunization clinic for the flu shot once sufficient supplies become available, or they can utilize an off-base network pharmacy listed on the Tricare "Find a pharmacy" website.)